 Louisville escapes major sanctions in hoops bribery case

 LOUISVILLE, Ky.
+(AP) After five agonizing years, Louisville finally gets to look forward.

-(AP) An independent panel has placed the Louisville basketball program on two years of probation and fined it $5,000, but spared the school major penalties from NCAA allegations leveled in the aftermath of a federal investigation of corruption in college basketball.
+An independent panel placed the Cardinals' basketball program on two years of probation and fined it $5,000, but spared the school major penalties from NCAA allegations leveled in the aftermath of a federal investigation into corruption in college basketball.

+Pitino, now the coach at Iona, thanked the IARP for its fairness and reiterated his adherence to the rules.

+''So, do I feel vindicated?
+It's not really that important anymore because it's been five years,'' Pitino said in a conference call.

-Former Cardinals assistant coach Jordan Fair and associate head coach Kenny Johnson received two-year show-cause orders for Level I violations.
+Former Cardinals assistant coach Jordan Fair and associate head coach Kenny Johnson, now a Rhode Island assistant, received two-year show-cause orders for Level I violations.
 The IARP concluded that Fair ''was knowingly involved'' in arranging a cash payment in exchange for a player enrolling at Louisville.

-The IARP, created to examine complex cases, announced the decision Thursday.
-It also restricted Louisville's recruiting visits for this academic year and issued a public reprimand.
+The IARP, created to decide complex cases, also restricted Louisville's recruiting visits for this academic year and issued a public reprimand.

+''We were hopeful of a successful outcome through this process, and that's what we received,'' Cardinals athletic director Josh Heird said in a news conference with Louisville's acting president, Lori Gonzalez.

 The IARP was created out of proposals from a commission led by former U.S. Secretary of State Condoleezza Rice in 2018 to reform college basketball.
 The panel's decision cannot be appealed.

 The NCAA in May 2020 accused Louisville of committing a Level I violation for an improper recruiting offer and several Level II violations.
-Pitino was accused of failing to promote an atmosphere of compliance.
+Pitino was accused of failing to promote an atmosphere of compliance - an accusation the IARP concluded was unfounded.

 Louisville had previously been placed on NCAA probation because of a sex scandal.
 Thursday's decision by the IARP put the latest disciplinary matter to rest for a school that has endured several scandals since 2015.